kobenguyent/codeceptjs-a11y-helper/README.md

 - To use this helper, you must enable Playwright helper.
 - After install the helper, you can use it by calling `I.runA11yCheck()`
-- If there is auto complete for I actor, try running `npx codeceptjs def`
+- If there is auto complete for actor I, try running `npx codeceptjs def`

 ### Options